Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 ## Overview

 This document includes the specification of the MONAI Application Package (MAP).
+A MAP is a containerized application or service which is self-descriptive, as defined by this document.

 ### Goal